laxatzi/100-days-of-code/log.md

 **Today's Progress**: I'm following along the bootstrap 4 course by Brad Traversy on Udemy.
 Completed the first of the five projects.

 **Thoughts** I have already built a couple of projects of my own using bootstrap 4.
 I have also read through documentation for quite a bit.
-The reason I follow this course is I want to see a seasoned developer in action using the core BS4 features..
+The reason I follow this course is I want to see a seasoned developer in action using the core BS4 features.
+**Link(s) to work**: [LoopLab Social Theme](https://github.com/laxatzi/onePageAppSite.git.md)